The 2022 Mount Desert Island Marathon: Secrets of the Dawn Land

 I arrived at the center of Bar Harbor in the area known as Village Green, a grassy park area that would serve as the staging area for tomorrow’s starting line.
 There were many tourists and runners strolling leisurely around.
 Music was playing nearby, and this center of town had a festive and jovial atmosphere.
 I nodded approvingly, then proceeded to walk south down the main street where tomorrow’s starting line would be found.

 Along the main street, there were many small cafes, restaurants, and bars.
 The Choco-Latte Café, the Blaze Grill, and Leary’s Landing Irish Pub.
-The main street quickly petered off and I found myself back in the area of the YMCA.
-A quick backtrack to Wayman Lane, had me turning east toward the ocean.
+The main street quickly petered off, and I found myself back in the area of the YMCA.
+A quick backtrack to Wayman Lane had me turning east toward the ocean.
 When I found the water I turned north onto The Shore Path, which follows the coastline.
 From here, I was afforded my first glimpse of the immense size of the greater Bar Harbor Bay, with its scattered islands and distant shores.

 The town of Bar Harbor exists on a little node-like bulb of land that bulges out of Mount Desert Island like a barnacle on a rock.
 The result is that it increases the amount of coastal frontage surrounding the town.

 Certainly, one of the greatest appeals to visiting Bar Harbor is the harbor itself.
-With its deep green-blue waters, and sprawling islands from Mt Desert Narrows to Frenchman Bay.
+With its deep green-blue waters and sprawling islands from Mt.
+Desert Narrows to Frenchman Bay.
 The life of a Bar Harbor resident is a life that is one with the sea.

 I wouldn’t have time to do much sightseeing.
-But at the very least, I wanted to get to the water and let the spray of bar harbor flow through my hair.
+But at the very least, I wanted to get to the water and let the spray of Bar Harbor flow through my hair.
 I followed the path north, past the backyards of many large residences overlooking the sea.
 Eventually, the path took me back into a commercial zone, and I ended up down at John D. Ellis Pier.
-Home to the Harbormaster, the Bike rack fish house grill, and the Bar Harbor Whale Watch tours.
+Home to the Harbormaster, the Bike Rack Fish House Grill, and the Bar Harbor Whale Watch tours.

 I was at the northern end of town now, and I made my way along West Street past Agamont Park, Paddy’s Irish Pub, the Eagles Nest, and the infamous West Street Hotel.
 I had a moment of envy.
 The hotel was only a block away from the starting line.
 I knew there would be many racers staying there, and I envied the convenience with which they could walk out of their hotels and begin their race tomorrow.
 But at five hundred dollars a night and sold out anyway, I was inclined to pass.

 I had another idea, though.
-I decided to check out the finish line down in South West Harbor, so I started walking back toward the middle school to get my truck.
+I decided to check out the finish line down in Southwest Harbor, so I started walking back toward the middle school to get my truck.

 Normally, I don’t do much to check out a race’s course beforehand.
 At most, I just look at the map.
-But as I drove along the coast in the afternoon sun, following my phone’s navigation to South West Harbor, I found that my directions almost perfectly overlapped with the route I’d be following the next day.
+But as I drove along the coast in the afternoon sun, following my phone’s navigation to Southwest Harbor, I found that my directions almost perfectly overlapped with the route I’d be following the next day.

-The MDI Marathon follows a one-way course that begins in Bar Harbor on the east side of the island and ends in the small fishing village of South West Harbor.
+The MDI Marathon follows a one-way course that begins in Bar Harbor on the east side of the island and ends in the small fishing village of Southwest Harbor.
 This course follows the coast of the island pretty much the whole way, making it one of the most scenic marathons in North America.
 For 26 wonderful miles, racers are flanked by the Atlantic Ocean to the left and the towering mountains of Acadia National Park to the right.
 All as the fall foliage of the island’s interior sheds its summer coat lightly into the ocean breeze.

 However, the route, though rounding the coast, does not follow a strictly circular pattern.
-This is because Mount Desert Island is split in the middle by Some Sound, a Fjard characterized by a shallow center and formed by glaciers.
+This is because Mount Desert Island is split in the middle by Somes Sound, a Fjard characterized by a shallow center and formed by glaciers.
 This narrow waterway is gouged across the landscape from north to south and serves to split the island nearly in 2.
 Though shallow, it is a vast waterway over which no bridges have been built.

 When racers reach the southernmost point of Somes Sound in the village of Northeast Harbor, the course will turn north and head along the edge of the sound.
 Then, when the waterway comes to an end at the village of Somesville, the route returns south toward Southwest Harbor on the other side of the split.

 As I drove along, I couldn’t help but marvel at the scenery.
-My excitement was growing, in leaps and bounds, but still, I was distracted.
+My excitement was growing in leaps and bounds, but still, I was distracted.
 I had a final decision to make.

 Turning off the village’s main street, I found myself pulling into a small parking lot outside the local post office.
 I put the truck in park and decided to get out and walk around.